-When he needed to travel to the border region to oversee a campaign by his troops against bandits, the queen stayed behind.
-At her request the king sent a messenger back to the palace after every league to deliver a letter and to check on her.
+When the king needed to travel to the border region to oversee a campaign by his troops against bandits, the queen stayed behind.
+At her request, the king sent a messenger back to the palace after every league of travel to deliver a letter and to check on her.
 During the journey there and back he sent sixty-four messengers, and the queen seduced and sinned with each of them.
 And just before the king returned, the queen demanded the Bodhisatta sleep with her.
-When he refused her advances she said she would have him killed.
+When he refused her advances, she said she would have him killed.

 Before the king came to see her in her chamber, she scratched herself and feigned illness.
 When the king asked what was wrong, she lied, saying the Bodhisatta had come to her demanding sex and beat her when she refused.
 Fuming with rage, the king demanded his soldiers arrest and behead him without delay.
 As he was being led through the city to the execution place, the Bodhisatta convinced the king’s servants to take him to the king so he could tell where great treasures were buried before he died.

 When he faced the king, the Bodhisatta declared his innocence and his righteousness, saying he had never so much as killed an ant, stole a blade of grass, lusted over another man’s wife, spoken an untruth even in jest, or tasted a drop of strong liquor.
 He explained what had really happened between the queen and him and asked the king to summon her and the messengers to uncover the truth about her behavior.
 The queen confessed and the king ordered the messengers beheaded instead of the Bodhisatta.
 The Bodhisatta suggested the king pardon them since they had been compelled by the queen, and he should forgive her because being unfaithful is the innate nature of all women and they cannot control themselves.
 The king accepted this wisdom and decided to be merciful, giving each of the messengers a place to live.
 The Bodhisatta left the city and lived as an ascetic in the Himalayas.

 In the Lifetime of the Buddha